top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_1_wheel_calibration.md

 Similarly, different wheels travel different distances even though the motors made the same rotation.

-XXX It might be helpful to talk about the ROS Parameter Server here, or at least reference another page.
+Comment: It might be helpful to talk about the ROS Parameter Server here, or at least reference another page. -AD

 ## What is the Calibration step?